As you scroll through social media, everyone seems to be living an amazing life.

 - It’s okay to not settle for an average life and strive for greatness instead.

 - It’s okay to not be “normal” to fit in with the majority and raise your standards to rise above mediocrity instead.

 - It’s okay to not fit into other people’s definition of success and define your own success instead.

 To live an epic life, you must be intentional about life.

 You can’t afford to live a default life designed by people around you.
 Instead, you must claim back your life and design your life from scratch.

-Here’s what an epic life means and how you can design your epic life:
+Here’s what an intentional life means and how you can make it epic:

 An Epic Life Is Adventurous

 The biggest adventure you can take is to live the life of your dreams. — Oprah Winfrey